 Be clear and precise with the training qualities you are trying to improve, and don’t get too fancy with trying to combine them.
 Alactic, Glycolytic, and Aerobic energy systems have varying levels of importance for different sports.
 For the golf swing, which is a very short duration rapid power activity it’s all about the alactic system.
 5 mins of walking between shots allows plenty of time for full recovery between swings.

-To maximally train the alactic system we need near maximal effort, short duration, and adequate recovery.
+To maximally train the alactic system we need near maximal effort on every rep, short duration sets, and adequate recovery between sets.